The Wall (American game show): Round 2

 At the start of the second round, the team chooses one member to enter an isolation chamber for the rest of the game, while the other remains onstage.
+The audio/video signals from the chamber can be transmitted to the studio, to present the isolated player's deliberations, or cut off as needed.
 A set number of green balls are played simultaneously at the beginning of the round.
 Three multiple-choice questions are then played, each with three answer choices.
 The onstage player is shown only the answers to each question and must decide which drop zone to use, based on how confident they are that the isolated player can answer correctly.
 The question and answers are then presented to the isolated player.
 After they respond, the ball turns green for a correct answer or red for a miss, and is then dropped from the chosen zone.
 The isolated player is not told which of their answers are correct or given any information on the team bank until they are brought out of isolation near the end of the game.

 The onstage player is offered an opportunity to "Double Up" on the second question and "Triple Up" on the third.
 These options allow the onstage player to play two or three balls from the selected drop zone instead of one, respectively.
 After the third question, if the banked total is at least $1 more than the number of green balls played at the start of the round, an equal number of red balls are played simultaneously from the same zones; if not, the bank is automatically reset to $0.

 In the first two seasons, two initial green balls were played from different zones chosen by the onstage player, and a team could bank up to $1,999,998.
 Beginning with the third season, seven initial green balls are played in a "SuperDrop," one from every zone, and a team could bank up to $3,249,993.
 The maximum slot value was reduced from $250,000 to $150,000 at the beginning of the fourth season, lowering the potential total for this round to $1,949,993.

 Starting in the fifth season, the contestant is given an additional "Wall to Wall" option on the third question, allowing them to play seven balls as in the SuperDrop.
 The maximum that can be banked in this round is thus increased to $2,549,993.

 The values on the board range from $1 to $250,000 (later $150,000) and are arranged as follows: